Are you an avid soy milk drinker curious about crafting your own creamy beverage?

-Soy milk is derived from soybeans, which are a derivative of the pea family.
+Soy milk is derived from soybeans.
 Most soymilks are made by soaking, boiling, filtering, and grinding soybeans until they form a creamy, milk-like liquid.

 You can obtain soy milk from a variety of sources.
 Some types of soy milks are unsweetened, while others can be flavored with vanilla, chocolate, or spices.

 Soy milk is ideal for people who prefer not to consume dairy products, due to lactose allergies or personal choice.

 Because of its distinctly nutty, creamy flavor, soy milk can be used as an apt substitute for normal milk in all kinds of recipes and dishes.

 There are many benefits of soy milk itself.
 Let’s discuss these now.

 Certain kinds of soy milk give drinkers as much protein as a glass of cow-based milk.
 On average, one cup of soy milk can offer 8 grams of protein.